PrivateCoffee/matrix-gptbot/README.md

 You may want to run the bot in a screen or tmux session, or use a process manager like systemd.

+Once it is running, just invite it to a room and it will start responding to messages.

 ## License

 This project is licensed under the terms of the MIT license.